Not a blank template - your details are filled in, formatted to New Mexico law, and ready to sign.

 What is the maximum security deposit in New Mexico?

-In New Mexico, security deposits are limited to 1 month rent (leases under 1 year); no limit for leases of 1 year or more.
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-New Mexico also requires landlords to pay interest on security deposits.
+In New Mexico, security deposits are capped at 1 month rent (leases under 1 year); no limit for leases of 1 year or more.
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+New Mexico also requires landlords to pay interest on deposits.

 How much notice is required to terminate a lease in New Mexico?

-For month-to-month tenancies in New Mexico, landlords must provide 30 days written notice by either party (NMSA 47-8-37) notice and tenants must provide 30 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, New Mexico requires landlords to give 30 days written notice by either party (NMSA 47-8-37) notice and tenants to give 30 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your New Mexico Month-to-Month Rental Agreement?